iamnbutler/iamnbutler.github.io/content/posts/writing-with-adhd.md

   actually writes.](https://www.geraint.works/post/adhd-writing-styles)" I'd
   start there first!
 ---
-## Writing with ADHD
+## I'm an terrible writer.

-I've convinced myself my whole life that I'm an absolutely terrible writer.
+Or, at least, I've convinced myself of that my whole life.
 The things that I write flow awkwardly, and I never understand all the rules of writing and the way to make things sound immersive and natural.
 My writing ends up awkwardly verbose and tends to wander a lot.
 I tend to mix tenses constantly.

 I never understood why I write the way I do, until I discovered at the beginning of the year that I have rather severe inattentive ADHD.